That jawline. That swagger. That calm, cool confidence. Charming, clever, charismatic. He’s a babe. He’s your kryptonite. And right now, he likes you.

 “If a guy likes you, he will contact you and try to see you.
 Period.”

-If you’re wondering if the guy you’re crushing on likes you back, you can cut the grey area now because there is only one way to tell, and it doesn’t involve dissecting text messages or making a story out of every little sign.
+If you’re wondering if the guy you’re crushing on likes you back, you can cut the gray area now because there is only one way to tell, and it doesn’t involve dissecting text messages or making a story out of every little sign.
 If a guy likes you, he will contact you and try to see you.
 Period.
 If he does not do this, he does not like you enough.
 And why should you invest your time and energy into someone who isn’t really that into you?

-The more we let people get away with responding to our affections by acting aloof, nonchalant and inconsiderate, only to then reward them with sex, attention, gifts and nurture, the more we affirm that it’s perfectly okay to treat us less than we are worth.
+The more we let people get away with responding to our affections by acting aloof, nonchalant and inconsiderate, only to then reward them with sex, attention and nurture, the more we affirm that it’s perfectly okay to treat us less than we are worth.
 We lower the bar, not just for us, but for all women.

 I get it – we crave connection, intimacy and love.
 Trust me, I’m still deathly attracted to Mr. Kryptonite and that physical draw will likely never go away.
 But how I choose to respond to bad behavior has changed.
 I’m at a point in my womanhood where I will no longer tolerate a lack of consideration regardless of how much lust or “connection” I feel.
 I’ll admit, it’s not easy standing up for myself.
 Telling someone I find attractive that I’m not going to see them again because I don’t appreciate how I am being treated takes discipline.
 But to honor my own self love, I must set and keep my boundaries and have integrity for what I stand for.